The Challenges of Managing Your Own Rental Property

 In the short term, managing your own property is likely to save money.
 Property managers usually charge between 5 percent and 10 percent of the monthly rental income to manage a property, most typically at the high end of that range.
 In addition, leasing to a new tenant will often cost 50 percent to 100 percent of the first month’s rent in fees.

-Distance from the property and a lack of time or interest in learning skills needed to manage it well are circumstances where hiring a property manager can save money and problems in the long term, according to BiggerPockets.com.
+According to BiggerPockets.com, distance from the property and a lack of time or interest in learning skills needed to manage it well are circumstances where hiring a property manager can save money and problems in the long term.

 But even when those circumstances don’t apply, landlords should consider the value of their time when thinking about the costs of hiring a pro.
 Property management can eat into leisure and work time, especially if owners have more than one property or end up having to deal with a problem tenant.